-METRIC WEIGHTING FOR CHIEF EXECUTIVE AND FINANCIAL DIRECTOR RATIONALE Financial performance measures EBIT 20% A key indicator of the underlying profit performance of the Group, encouraging performance in terms of both revenues and costs.
-Continuing Diluted HEPS 20% A key indicator of the value add for shareholders.
-Net Cash 10% A key indicator of the Group's liquidity and ability to meet its debt requirements.
-Free Cash Flow 10% A key indicator of the Group's ability to generate cash after providing for maintaining or expanding its asset base.
+Metric Weighting for Group chief executive and financial director Rationale FINANCIAL PERFORMANCE N IEASURES EBIT 20 % A key indicator of the underlying profit performance of the Group, encouraging performance in terms of both revenues and costs.
+Continuing Diluted HEPS 20 % A key indicator of the value add for shareholders.
+Net Cash 10 % A key indicator of the Group's liquidity and ability to meet its debt requirements.
+Free Cash Flow 10 % A key indicator of the Group's ability to generate cash after providing for maintaining or expanding its asset base.
 FCF is an indication of the ability of the Group to pursue opportunities that enhance shareholder value.
-ROICE 10% A key indicator of the effective use of shareholder capital.

-Leadership A key indicator of the extent to which strategy Leadership 7,5% implementation, transformation & diversity and leadership succession & development objectives are achieved.
-Relationship 7,5% A key indicator of the extent to which stakeholder engagement and employee relations objectives are achieved.
-Operational 7,5% A key indicator of the extent to which governance, commercial management and project performance objectives are achieved.
-Risk 7,5% A key indicator of the extent to which health, wellness & safety, risk management and environmental objectives are achieved.
+ROICE 10 % A key indicator of the effective use of shareholder capital.
+INDIVIDUAL PERFORMANCE I MEASURES Leadership 7,5 % A key indicator of the extent to which strategy implementation, transformation & diversity and leadership succession & development objectives are achieved.
+Relationship 7,5 % A key indicator of the extent to which stakeholder engagement and employee relations objectives are achieved.
+Operational Risk 7,5 % A key indicator of the extent to which health, wellness & safety, risk management and environmental objectives are achieved.